 It is important that you have a good understanding of what the world of academic actions is all about for your campus, so that you can enjoy success and remain in good standing.

 Learn how the Family Educational Rights to Privacy Act governs and protects your rights to your individual educational records and of certain categories of public information.

 Each competency set identifies a set of competencies that must be successfully completed for full demonstration of mastery and a resulting grade.
 Click here for more information on mastery, grades, and how your grade point average (GPA) is determined.

 You’ve made it!
 Find out how to apply for graduation and when you will receive your diploma.

-Learn the basics about registration and enrollment, definitions and processes.
+Learn the basics about registration.

 The UW Flexible Option recognizes that students may require more time to demonstrate mastery than one subscription period allows.
 Learn your options for multiple attempts at mastering a competency, or continuing your competency set into a new subscription period.

 Find out how to request your transcript online, by mail or in person.